ELVIS: Enhance Low-Light for Video Instance Segmentation in the Dark: Methodology

 We also incorporate blur degradations into our synthetic pipeline—an aspect often overlooked in other synthetic degradation frameworks—despite being a common artifact caused by long shutter speeds, a typical camera setting in low-light environments.
 Two types of blur are typically present in low-light videos: motion blur and defocus blur.

 Traditionally, linear motion blur is modeled using a line-shaped point spread function (PSF) aligned with the motion direction, while defocus blur is modeled using a Gaussian PSF kernel.
 An alternative approach to simulating motion blur involves averaging consecutive frames~\cite{nah2017dynamicdeblur, su2017handheldvideodeblur, li2021ARVOdeblur, zhou2022lednet}.
 However, this method offers limited control over blur magnitude, requires small inter-frame motion (thus necessitating high frame rates to avoid ghosting artifacts), discards boundary frames during averaging, and is computationally expensive.
 Since the effects of motion and defocus blur are difficult to separate, we model their combined effect using a multivariate Gaussian distribution~\cite{pretto2009bivariategaussianblur}.
 This approach not only addresses the limitations of frame averaging but also enables VDP-Net to better learn blur degradations with minimal visual discrepancies.
 As illustrated in~\cref{fig:blur_comparison}, the maximum intensity difference between the traditional method and our approach is less than 4\%, indicating very close visual similarity.
+Our blur model is a deliberate design choice; balancing realism, efficiency, and unsupervised learnability.

 We approximate the joint blur kernel $H$, using three parameters: $\sigma_{H_x}, \sigma_{H_y}, \theta_H$, as shown in~\cref{eqn:blur_covar,eqn:blur_kernel}:

 where $i, j$ refer to the indices of the kernel, $\Sigma$ is the covariance matrix to determine the spread of the multivariate Gaussian blur kernel, $R$ is the rotation matrix that orientates the 2D Gaussian PSF, and $\mathbf{r}_{ij}$ is the position vector relative to the kernel center.
 The kernel is normalized such that its sum equals one.